ferrocene/ferrocene/src/types-and-traits.rst

   instead inferred,

 * :dp:`fls_cglZigwAnASl`
-  Otherwise it is a stic error to infer the :t:`lifetime bound`.
+  Otherwise it is a static error to infer the :t:`lifetime bound`.

 .. rubric:: Examples